-The Kitsap County Superior and Juvenile Courts will provide interpreter services in a timely manner.
-In order to provide high quality language access services in an efficient manner, the Courts employ the following practices:
+Kitsap County District Court will provide interpreter services in a timely manner.
+In order to provide high quality language access services in an efficient manner, Kitsap County District Court employs the following practices:

-- Batching of matters for which an interpreter for a specific language is needed so long as this does not cause unnecessary delays in access and loss of remedies available to litigants. - Coordinating calendars so an interpreter may be available for several matters in the same court location on the same day. - Establishing systems so that the Calendar Coordinator can easily dispatch an interpreter from one court location to another, or one courtroom to another, efficiently.
+- Batching of matters for which an interpreter for a specific language is needed so long as this does not cause unnecessary delays in access and loss of remedies available to litigants, such as: - Coordinating calendars so an interpreter may be available for several matters in the same court location on the same day. - Establishing systems so that an interpreter coordinator can easily dispatch an interpreter from one court location to another, or one courtroom to another, efficiently, such as: - Coordinating the use of interpreters so that when an interpreter is not busy in a courtroom proceeding he or she may be available in person or telephonically to assist in other court-managed services, such as clerk's offices, pro se clinics, etc. - Creating a pool of interpreters who may be available by telephone or video to assist in non-evidentiary proceedings or other court programs.